|

 The Air Rifle match has already been completed, but the results will not be published until the 6th of August once the remaining Scottish teams have shot.

-Jonathan Hammond has secured third place in the men's prone at the European Junior Championships in Plzen, Czech Republic, with a score of 590 + 103.9.
+Jonathan Hammond has secured third place in the men's prone at the European Junior Championships in Pilsen, Czech Republic, with a score of 590 + 103.9.
 Neil Stirton was 11th with a score of 589.

 Bill Copland won his first SSRA Prone Grand Prix at Wick on Saturday 29th July.
 The majority of the Caithness Open competitions were shared around the visitors, with Jim Cole-Hamilton winning the Aggregate, Cyril De Jonckheere winning the Caithness Open Championship, and Alloa cleaning up in the team events.
 A huge amount of work had been put in by members of the Wick Old Stagers club before the meeting, raising the firing point to meet army regulations, raising the roof to compensate, and building a new clubhouse to replace that burned down by vandals earlier in the year.